cmorterud/cmorterud.github.io/about.md

 Cody Morterud is a software engineer based in Chicago.
 He graduated from the University of Michigan's College of Engineering in 2019.
+He is currently attending Georgia Tech for a Master's of Computer Science.
 Currently, his favorite
-language is Java, a close second is C#.
+language is Java, a close second is C++.
 He currently works for Capital One and has previously worked at Quicken Loans in Detroit, Michigan, and The Boyle Lab in Ann Arbor, Michigan.